Trump's visit to Mississippi Civil Rights Museum underscores national tension

 “If you don’t understand where have you been, you don’t know where you need to go.
 Mississippi still has many problems.
 It faces a lot of uphill battles,” said Young.
 “It’s a very poor state, its population is pretty uneducated, and it suffers from obesity and many economic issues.”

-The museum has earned high marks from those who have been given a preview, including those who were involved in the movement.
+The museum earned high marks from some those who have seen it.

 “I’m elated over the opening of the museum,” said civil rights activist Charles McLaurin, who lives in nearby Indianola, Mississippi.
 “I’ve had a sneak preview and I think it’s wonderful.
 It tells the story of our civil rights history after 1945 up until the current day.”